 Justice-Rooted support for white folks in the lifetime work of undoing racism

 To locate myself within this offering I am a radical social worker, an activist healer and am a lifelong student in the work of learning to undo oppression while learning to co-create cultures of healing and collective liberation.
-I am a queer fat femme persyn, born onto lands belonging to the Cheyenne peoples, making my home on lands belonging to the Tualatin Kalapuya peoples.
+I am a queer fat femme persyn, born onto lands belonging to the Cheyenne peoples, making my home on lands belonging to the Duwamish peoples.
 My ancestors of bone and blood are those of Jewish-Polish, Jewish-Russian and Jewish-German descent.
-I was born into a white settler colonialist lineage and benefit constantly from the unearned privileges afforded to me from the color of my skin.
-I also come from Jewish people, folks whose body memories tell the story of grief and loss and whose prayers feed a commitment of Never Again.
+I have unearned white privilege and also come from Jewish people, folks whose body memories tell the story of grief and loss and whose prayers feed a commitment of Never Again.
 I am a witch, a trauma healer, an intersectional ecofeminist, a culture builder and an open-hearted-justice-weaver.
 I priestess at the intersection of oppression and trauma, believing and practicing that all oppression is interconnected, that all life is interdependent, that our liberation is bound up in each others and that Black Lives Matter.
 I am a lifetime student of how healing happens.

 The work of liberation is not the work of one person and collective liberation cannot be achieved in isolation.
 And, it is the work and responsibility of white people to unlearn and dismantle racism and white supremacy.
 Each of us with our gifts, our voices, our visions, our open-hearts are needed in this work of all our lifetimes.
 Healing happens in relationship, between bodies, hearts, nervous systems and souls.
 The work of undoing racism is work we cannot do alone.
 We need each other.

-Without question, we also need spaces where we can heal, repair, regenerate and come back into integrity with our privileges and power.
-Support, mentorship and community are vital components of our ability to remain sustainably engaged in the work of undoing racism.
+We also need spaces where we can heal, repair, regenerate and come back into integrity with our privileges and power and our sacredness.
+Support, mentorship and community are essential components of our ability to remain sustainably engaged in the work of unlearning and undoing racism.
 The present moment is calling all of us to tap into the transformative power of love to fundamentally change this world.
 We know that oppression happens when we are disconnected from each other and from the earth as we know that all oppressions are interconnected.
-We feel in our bones the many ways that this is traumatizing and catastrophic.
-We know that trauma is a dis-ease of not being able to be present, whose healing is catalyzed by coming back into ourselves, into connection, into justice.
+We feel in our bones the ways that this is traumatizing and catastrophic.
+We know that trauma is a dis-ease of not being able to be present, whose healing is catalyzed by coming back into ourselves, inot our bodies, into connection, into justice.
 And this we do by taking a deep breath, risking vulnerability, opening our hearts, removing consent from the oppressive overculture and changing our behavior.
 This we do by practicing love.